emberjs/website/source/guides/models/index.md

 designed to be configurable to work with whatever persistence layer you want, from the ordinary to the exotic.

+Currently, Ember Data ships as a separate library from Ember.js, while we expand the adapter API to support more features.
+The API described in this section tends to be stable, however.
+Until Ember Data is included as part of the standard distribution, you can get your copy from the [GitHub page][1].

 [1]: https://github.com/emberjs/data